 (a)(i)(B)(3) Section 1244 of the James M. Inhofe National Defense Authorization Act for Fiscal Year 2023.

-In accordance with section (C)(4) contracting officers carrying out a procurement of a product or service for a covered contract may treat the product or service as a commercial product or a commercial service for the purpose of carrying out the procurement.
+In accordance with section (C)(4) of Defense Pricing and Contracting Class Deviation 2023-O0003 REV 2—Temporary Authorizations for Covered Contracts Related to Ukraine contracting officers carrying out a procurement of a product or service for a covered contract may treat the product or service as a commercial product or a commercial service for the purpose of carrying out the procurement.
 See AFARS 5153.206-93 for instructions for reporting covered contracts applicable under this subpart to congressional defense committees.

 (a)(ii)(B) The head of the contracting activity shall perform the duties under DFARS 212.102(a)(ii)(B).
 See Appendix GG for further delegation.